 A product can be defective when it fails to conform and meet its designated performance obligations.
 There are a number of recognized defects which include design defects, manufacturing defects and failure to warn defects.

-Design defects are material defects with the product.
+.
 They include a inherent design flaw which is applicable to all makes and models.
 This can include air hose issue, air tank issues, air monitoring defects and other part or design related defects.

 Manufacturing defects are defects that occur at the time of manufacturing.
 This can be during the manufacturing or assembly process.
 It can be the result of a human or machine error.
 Unlike design defects, manufacturing defects are not applicable to all products.

 Failure to warn defects apply when the manufacturer fails to warn of dangers not anticipated by consumers.
 This can include a defective air gauge monitor.
 Consumers are not privy to information regarding these issues and thus can hold the manufacturer responsible for injuries sustained.

 If you have been injured from scuba diving equipment contact us today for a free case evaluation.

 What If I Signed a Waiver?